 5. Direct Hire Helps You Source Hard-To-Fill Roles

 Here is our favorite part.
 There are a plethora of weird professions, some completely unheard of.
 Did you know that you can become a professional train pusher?
 As in, you push people onto packed trains?
-The crazy part: they actually get paid fairly well to exercise strange aggression.

 That may be a horrible example, but it reigns true.
 We are living in a working world where there are millions of new and unheard-of jobs.
 As a staffing agency, we have to be on top of all available professions and their duties (though we’ve yet to staff any train pushers).
 When you are performing in-house hiring, you are limited to your networks.
 This throttle can make it hard to connect with niche candidates, particularly if you are searching for expertise that’s not within your industry.